Who is Addison Black?

 Little is known of the man they call Addison Black.

 His subjects were far from ordinary.
-Without summons or invitation, he would appear wherever death touched the Hollow, or was about to.
-Sometimes to capture the recently departed.
+Without summons or invitation, he would appear wherever death touched The Hollow, or was about to.
+Sometimes to capture the recently departed,

-Others insist he was not a man at all but the Hollow itself, sent to mark the living and collect the dead.
+Others insist he was not a man at all but The Hollow itself, sent to mark the living and collect the dead.

 He vanished after his final commission, a group portrait never found.
 His camera was discovered in an empty parlour, plates still wet.